Here’s what someone can do with your stolen SIM card:

 A stolen or hacked SIM card can be used to run up a phone bill, steal personal information, hack online accounts, steal your identity and even commit fraud.

 A stolen SIM card gives someone complete access to your phone line, which comes with many concerns.

-If you want to learn all about what someone can do with your SIM card, then this article is for you.
+If you want to learn all about what things someone can do with your SIM card when stolen and how to avoid those, then this article is for you.

 Let’s jump right in!

 - Using Phone SIM Card in Mobile Router: Can You?

 - Phone SIM in Tablet: Using Data Service?

 - Changing SIM Card Without Turning Off Phone: Safe?